infinityworks/pact-demo/README.md

 An example repo that shows a consumer of an api and the provider of that API being integrated with a locally hosted Pact Broker.

+_Step 1:_ Run the Pact Broker

+_Step 2:_ Run the consumer tests (publishing the pact contract)

+_Step 3:_ Run the provider tests (verifying the provider)

+_step 4:_ Take a look at the pact broker

+You can modify the provider and increment the provider version get a demo of the Pact Matrix

 ## Consumer

 The consumer is written to look similar to an AWS Lambda function.
 When invoked it will make an external API request to the Demo Provider API.